valdeezzee/project_template/relevant_papers/README.md

 #### Explanation of Rating

 I would rate this paper a 3.5, it was an interesting and easy to read paper, but I wouldn’t say it was the best thing I ever read.
+Only one test subject was used so more studies need to be conducted to see if immersive virtual reality therapy with myoelectric control is useful in treating phantom limb pain.